SylviaNyamwathi/Case_Study/documentation/data_quality.md

 Duplicate *files* are caught earlier and more cheaply: Bronze hashes the file and checks `(file_hash, as_of_date)` against the ingestion manifest.
-A re-sent file — even renamed — is a no-op that writes zero rows. `--force` overrides it deliberately.
+A re-sent file, even renamed is a no-op that writes zero rows. `--force` overrides it deliberately.

 ---